queilawithaQ/documentation/_basic/continuous-deployment/deployment-to-aws-s3.md

 * include a table of contents
 {:toc}

-Codeship makes it easy to deploy your application files to AWS S3 using Codeship's integrated [deployment pipelines]({{ site.baseurl }}{% link _basic/builds-and-configuration/deployment-pipelines.md %}).
+CodeShip makes it easy to deploy your application files to AWS S3 using CodeShip's integrated [deployment pipelines]({{ site.baseurl }}{% link _basic/builds-and-configuration/deployment-pipelines.md %}).

 ## Setup AWS S3 Deployment